gazebosim/gz-sim/CONTRIBUTING.md

 ### Contributing Code

 We follow a development process designed to reduce errors, encourage collaboration, and make high quality code.
-The process may seem rigid and tedious, but every step is worth the effort.
+Review the following to get aquainted with this development process.

 1. **Read the [Reporting Bugs](#markdown-header-reporting-bugs) and [Suggesting Enhancements](#markdown-header-suggesting-enhancements)** sections first.